BryanQuigley/voteinit/index.md

 layout: page
 ---

 🗳️ A comparison of what different voting guides think of different propositions for the November 2020 US Election.
+If I couldn't find any I sometimes tried to do my own Quick Take on the measures.

 * TOC
 {:toc}